nmakro/movie-store/README.md

  - all actions that create, modify or delete are using authorization rules.
  - data related to the user like orders, and info about a specific user require also authorization from the user or the admin.
  - only the admin user can modify movies, categories and orders.
- - click [here](https://github.com/nmakro/movie-store/blob/master/app/api/auth.py#L6) to see the current available users.
+ - click [here](https://github.com/nmakro/movie-store/blob/master/app/api/auth.py#L6) to see the current available users with authorization access.
  - all list actions support pagination using the page/per_page params, defaulting to 1 and 4.
  - a database with some initial setup is provided [here](https://github.com/nmakro/movie-store/blob/master/app/app.db)